High School Curriculum

-This course will survey the 27 books of the New Testament.
-The purpose of this survey is to instill an acquaintance with the New Testament writings in order to acquire overall biblical literacy.
+The purpose of this class is to instill an acquaintance with the 27 books of the New Testament writings in order to acquire overall biblical literacy.
 This is accomplished through an overview of each book with regard to its background information (i.e. authorship, date of writing, historical context, audience) and content (i.e. main emphases and themes of each book).
-The first half of the course will focus on New Testament fundamentals (e.g. NT canon, authority & inspiration of the NT, NT society & culture), the four gospels, and the book of Acts.
-The second half of the class will focus on Paul’s letters and the general letters.
-Throughout the class, students will engage and interact with the themes and concepts unique to each book, and will also consider how each individual book contributes to the overall story of the New Testament, and the grand narrative of the entire Bible as a whole.
+The first half of the course focuses on New Testament fundamentals (e.g. NT canon, authority & inspiration of the NT, NT society & culture), the four gospels and the book of Acts.
+The second half of the class focuses on Paul’s letters and the general letters.
+Throughout the class, students contribute to and engage with the overall story of the New Testament and the grand narrative of the Bible as a whole.

-In covering the books of the Old Testament, the aim of this course is to acquaint students with the background, content, synopsis, message, genre and God’s story within each book.
+This Old Testament course acquaints students with the background, content, synopsis, message and genre of God’s story within each book.
 Another aim is to study the unity of all the books as the prophetic interpretation that reveals God’s purpose to rescue and redeem the world.
-We will be intentionally looking into the culture and daily lives of the people of Ancient Israel and the Middle East.
-In addition, we will explore the lives of many of the characters, yet the emphasis will be on God as the true Hero of the Old Testament Narratives, as well as the prophecies within that point to Jesus as the Messiah.
-Students will learn to view many passages through a hermeneutical (interpretive) view and active application to display how they can apply what they interpret to their lives today.
+Students intentionally look into the culture and daily lives of the people of Ancient Israel and the Middle East.
+In addition, they explore the lives of many Old Testament characters, emphasizing God as the true Hero of the Old Testament narratives and prophecies that point to Jesus as the Messiah.
+Students learn to view many passages through a hermeneutical (interpretive) view and active application to display how they can apply what they interpret to their lives today.

-Understanding the Faith is a fast-track, fast-paced theological education for those who want to understand God and His world in a profound way and share their faith intelligently with unbelievers.
+This is a fast-paced theological study which allows students to understand God and His world in a profound way and share their faith intelligently with unbelievers.
 This is the definitive resource for understanding how God’s Word can be true and authoritative in a relativistic world.
 With only 17% of today’s believers able to articulate and defend their Christian beliefs, this becomes a required resource in the journey of faith and leadership.

-The Christian Leadership Practicum elective course is to provide students with a deepened understanding of Christian leadership while incorporating practical learning experiences in the area of Christian ministry.
-Under the guidance of the lead teacher, students will study the qualities and skills of Christian leaders.
-The class will collaborate with school leadership and area non-profit ministries to learn about the operations, functions, and strategies that are utilized in ministry.
-The students will operate within a class leadership structure and organize project-based teams to accomplish their goals.
-Students will complete projects that will expose them to growing their skill set in the area of ministry in tangible ways.
-Through the areas of technology, planning, and strategy the students will experience the “behind the scenes” of implementing chapel, crew, and special event; the students would also serve as a think tank for new ideas to foster the spiritual formation of the student body.
+This course provides students with a deepened understanding of Christian leadership while incorporating practical learning experiences in the area of Christian ministry.
+Students study the qualities and skills of Christian leaders.
+The class collaborates with school leadership and area non-profit ministries to learn about the operations, functions and strategies that are utilized in ministry.
+The students operate within a class leadership structure and organize project-based teams to accomplish their goals.
+Students complete projects that will expose them to growing their skills in the area of ministry in tangible ways.
+Through the areas of technology, planning and strategy, the students experience the “behind the scenes” of implementing chapel, crew and special events.
+Students also serve as a think tank for new ideas to foster the spiritual formation of the student body.
 The goal is to prepare the student to be proficient in serving in the non-profit sector and develop the spiritual maturity of our students so they are best prepared to continue their pursuit of serving God beyond the walls of our school.
 Application and interview required.

-Apologetics is a class focusing on a Biblical worldview.
-This course will require in-depth study of Scripture and discussing important themes in apologetics.
-Students will learn how to think and listen critically.
-Students will be taught to articulate arguments for God’s existence and the historical reliability of the Bible.
+This class focuses on a biblical worldview requiring in-depth study of Scripture and discussing important themes in apologetics.
+Students learn how to think and listen critically.
+Students are taught to articulate arguments for God’s existence and the historical reliability of the Bible.
 Ultimately, students will learn how to explain their own reasons for being a Christian.

 English courses provide instruction that develops communication skills, encourages critical thinking and analysis, and allows students the opportunity to study diverse styles of literature.
 A variety of literature helps students learn to read critically and carefully through writing and guided discussion.
 Instructors encourage students to examine works from the perspective of a Christian worldview.
 Courses also emphasize composition skills of various purposes and modes with a focus on rhetoric, literary analysis, and creative thinking.
 English instructors aim to teach students to communicate clearly and effectively, to intelligently read and understand a multitude of texts, and to effectively analyze the arguments presented to them.

 Genres and Themes focuses on developing critical thinking, reading comprehension, and writing skills.
 Students analyze short stories, novels, poetry, and drama as they build their understanding of literary structure, style, and meaning.
-Analyzing various genres within the pieces of literature we look at, deepening understanding of varied authors’ purpose and style; as well as writing responses and creating various presentations and project based assessments are all apart of our curriculum.
-Students refine writing skills through multiple writing assignments, focusing in on both the style and the mechanical accuracy.
+Students analyze various genres within the pieces of literature, deepen understanding of varied authors’ purpose and style; as well as writing responses and creating various presentations and project based assessments.
+Students refine writing skills through multiple writing assignments, focusing on both the style and the mechanical accuracy.
 Grammar and vocabulary study come from class reading; as well as specific lessons based on the needs of the class and individual students.

 Honors Genres and Themes differs from Genres and Themes in the intensity and depth of study.
 Students read more independently, complete more complex writing assignments, and demonstrate mastery of abstract concepts.
-Students will also be challenged to think uniquely and problem solve when it comes to varied analysis of literary pieces and historical connections.
+Students are challenged to think uniquely and problem solve when it comes to varied analysis of literary pieces and historical connections.

 American Literature builds on foundations of composition, literary analysis, vocabulary, grammar, and critical thinking.
 Students study the prose and poetry of American writers from major literary periods and consider style and theme in the context of the writer’s life and times.
 Vocabulary study comes from class reading.

-British Literature is a survey course covering excerpts from various genres of the Anglo-Saxon period through early 20th century such as Beowuulf, Shakespeare, and Dickens.
-Students continue to practice critical thinking skills as they analyze the literary excerpts, the historical background of the author and era, as well as the fictional or dramatic elements of the piece using a biblical worldview.
+This course covers excerpts from various genres of the Anglo-Saxon period through early 20th century such as Beowuulf, Shakespeare, and Dickens.
+Students practice critical thinking skills as they analyze the literary excerpts, the historical background of the author and era, as well as the fictional or dramatic elements of the piece using a biblical worldview.
 Students continue to build their writing skills focusing on syntax and critical analysis.
-Students will continue using the four modes of writing: expository, narrative, persuasive and descriptive.
-Grammar is reviewed as it applies to effective writing : subject-verb agreement, pronoun-antecedent agreement, verb tense, and punctuation.
+Students use the four modes of writing: expository, narrative, persuasive and descriptive.
+Grammar is reviewed as it applies to effective writing: subject-verb agreement, pronoun-antecedent agreement, verb tense and punctuation.

-Honors British Literature differs in the intensity and depth of study.
+Honors British Literature differs from Honors British Literature in the intensity and depth of study.
 Students read more independently, complete more complex writing assignments, and demonstrate mastery of more advanced concepts than in standard class.

 Honors World Literature differs from World Literature in the intensity and depth of study.
 Students read more independently, complete more complex writing assignments, and demonstrate mastery of abstract concepts.

-This college-level course engages students in becoming skilled readers of prose texts emerging from a variety of socio-historical contexts, and in becoming skilled writers who compose for a variety of purposes.
+This college-level course engages students to become skilled readers of prose texts emerging from a variety of socio-historical contexts, and writers who compose for a variety of purposes.
 Both students’ writing and reading should make them aware of the interactions among a writer’s purpose, audience expectations, and the subject matter under consideration, as well as the way rhetorical conventions and language resources contribute to effectiveness in writing.
-Students will develop their awareness of how a writer’s style, including their own, can impact meaning.
+Students develop their awareness of how a writer’s style, including their own, can impact meaning.
 Rhetorical categories of style under evaluation include diction and connotation, importance and effect of detail, use of figurative language, syntax and organization.
 Timed writing assignments and essay revisions are performed frequently.
-All enrolled students are required to take the AP Language and Composition exam in May.
-Fee required.
+All students are required to take the AP Language and Composition exam in May.

-Prerequisite: Grade of at least a B in American Literature Honors or transfer students with English II Honors; grade of A in American Literature with high WRAP, PreACT, PSAT scores, as well as a teacher recommendation from the department.
+Prerequisites: Grade of at least a B in American Literature Honors or transfer students with English II Honors; grade of A in American Literature with high WRAP, PreACT, PSAT scores, as well as department recommendation and approval.

-This college-level course challenges seniors to hone their composition skills as they read and analyze a variety of literary genres and writing styles.
+This college-level course challenges students to hone their composition skills as they read and analyze a variety of literary genres and writing styles.
 Students expand their appreciation and understanding of language and become more perceptive readers and thinkers as they study literature from a Christian perspective.
-The course focuses on major works of literature by writers such as Shakespeare and Ibsen, rather than on literary excerpts from an anthology; consequently, students must be prepared to purchase paperback books so they can annotate them and retain a record of their intellectual journey.
-Students should be prepared for intense critical thinking, honest and in-depth class discussion, and a fast pace of study.
+The course focuses on major works of literature by writers such as Shakespeare and Ibsen, rather than on literary excerpts from an anthology; consequently, students purchase paperback books so they can annotate them and retain a record of their intellectual journey.
+Students prepare for intense critical thinking, honest and in-depth class discussion, and a fast pace of study.
 Timed writing assignments and essay revisions are performed frequently.
-All enrolled students are required to take the AP Literature and Composition exam in May.
+All students are required to take the AP Literature and Composition exam in May.
 Fee required.

 This course covers the core tenets of journalism, including study of the First Amendment, news writing, interviewing, online design, photography, multimedia reporting, data visualization, law and ethics, and media and news literacy.
 Writing genres include news, opinion/editorial, feature, and sports.
-The journalism classes will contribute to our student online news site, Blue & Gold.
+The journalism class contributes to our student online news site, the Blue & Gold.